Virtual Pascal: Microsoft Windows, OS/2

-The compiler was quite popular in the BBS scene, probably because of its OS/2 port and being one of the few affordable multi-target compilers.
+The compiler was quite popular in the Bulletin board system (BBS) scene, probably because of its OS/2 port and being one of the few affordable multi-target compilers.
 Also Turbo Pascal had been popular in the BBS scene too, but its successor, Delphi was suddenly for Windows only.
 Virtual Pascal provided a migration path for existing codebases.

-There has been pressure from some users for Virtual Pascal to be made into open-source software.
-This has not been done, provided the following reasoning:
+There has been pressure from some users to license Virtual Pascal as open-source software.
+This has not been done, for these reasons: